megaoptim/megaoptim-wp/readme.txt

 = 1.4.1 =

+- Added support for l18n standard
 - Added notice to suggest to the user to switch to list mode in the Media Library screen
+- Improved the welcome instructions screen
 - Updated usage message for wp megaoptim restore command to match the command
-- Refactored ajax security checks and added some more security hardening (thanks to pluginvulnerabilities)
+- Refactored ajax security checks and added some more security hardening (thanks for the suggestions by pluginvulnerabilities)
-- Improved welcome screen

 = 1.4.0 =
 - Added WP CLI command for optimizing images eg. `wp megaoptim optimize <ID> [--force] [--level=<option>]`